Ada-Developers-Academy/core-unit-3/algorithmic-strategies/dynamic-programming.md

 **Dynamic Programming** is a way to optimize both recursive and iterative solutions.
 When we see a problem that repeatedly involves solving the same problem, we can optimize it by using dynamic programming.

-The key concept of dynamic programming is to recognize subproblems we solve again and again, and store the solutions to those problems, called _memoizing_.
+The key concept of dynamic programming is to recognize subproblems we solve again and again, and store the solutions to those problems.
+This is called _memoizing_.
 Then we use the stored solutions to help solve the larger problems.

 Dynamic programming is in some ways similar to divide and conquer.